iSDestiny/OthelloBoardGame/README.md

 # Othello/Reversi Board Game
 Othello/Reversi is a strategy board game for two players usually played on an 8x8 uncheckered board.
+It was one of my first projects in my programming history, and the very first project I made that utilized a graphical user interface.

 ## How to install
 To play this game, simply download the repository onto your machine and double click user_interface.py inside the directory.
 If you wish to run from a shell/cmd then call python on it (python user_interface.py).